shunliang233/alignment/README.md

 > :exclamation: Attention: Replace `/path/to/your/pede/` with the actual `pede` installation path.
 >
 > :exclamation: Attention: It is strongly suggested that `pede` is installed in the environment specified earlier, so as to ensure consistency in terms of `ROOT` version.
-Issues from `ROOT` version incompatibility has been reported.
+Issues from `ROOT` version incompatibility have been reported.

 #### Configuring Environment Variables